vostok/tracing.abstractions/README.md

 * `ParentSpanId` — identifier of the parent span in the tree (Guid).
   * May be absent for root span in the tree.

-* `BeginTimestamp` — beginning timestamp of the event or interaction described by this span.
+* `BeginTimestamp` — beginning timestamp of the event or interaction described by this span (UTC timestamp + timezone offset).

-* `EndTimestamp` — ending timestamp of the event or interaction described by this span.
+* `EndTimestamp` — ending timestamp of the event or interaction described by this span (UTC timestamp + timezone offset).
   * Always measured with the same clock as `BeginTimestamp`.
 This allows to derive span duration as a difference between `EndTimestamp` and `BeginTimestamp`.
   * May be absent for a special kind of 'endless' spans described further.